Discrimination against expats in the housing market: what are your rights?

 Choose a location

-Discrimination of expats on the housing market: what are your rights?
+Discrimination against expats in the housing market: what are your rights?

-How does discrimination manifest for expats?
+How does discrimination manifest itself for expats?

-Expats often face the following problems:
+Expats regularly encounter the following problems:

 What does the law say?